hjuinj/hjuinj.github.com/_posts/2016-07-20-recentRead0.md

 - [Hydrogen Bond Basicity Prediction for Medicinal Chemistry Design](http://pubs.acs.org/doi/abs/10.1021/acs.jmedchem.5b01946).

     The publication explores the empirical linear relationship between the measured hydrogen bond basicity (H-bond acceptor) and the electrostatic potential minima.
 By doing so, one can ultimately use hydrogen bonding complementarity for ligand design for binding to receptors.
-A very pragmatic paper, allowing the hydrogen bond acceptor values to be estimated when experimental measurements are not available, such as for elaborate hetrocycles and peptides.
+A very pragmatic paper, allowing the hydrogen bond acceptor values to be estimated when experimental measurements are not available, such as elaborate hetrocycles and peptides.

 - Data Science and Machine Learning with Apache Spark.